pact-foundation/pact-python/README.md

 ## Getting started
 <!-- Absolute link for rendering page in docs.pact.io -->
-A guide follows but if you go to the [e2e examples](https://github.com/pact-foundation/pact-python/tree/master/examples/e2e).
-This has a consumer, provider and pact-broker set of tests.
+A guide follows but if you go to the [examples](https://github.com/pact-foundation/pact-python/tree/master/examples).
+This has a consumer, provider and pact-broker set of tests for both FastAPI and Flask.

 ## Writing a Pact